ATahhan/ATahhan/README.md

 - 👯 I’m looking to collaborate on fun stuff
 - 💬 Ask me about anything, I'll help with as much as I know
 - 📫 How to reach me: [Twitter](https://twitter.com/_atahhan) | [Email](mailto:amr.tahhan@gmail.com)
-- ⚡ Fun fact: First time I lectured the iOS course, I was setting on one the seats a student.
-Manager called me from between the students to announce me as the new course teacher 😄
+- ⚡ Fun fact: First time I lectured the iOS course, I was setting on one of the seats as a student.
+Manager called me from between the students to announce me as the new course teacher.
+It was super weird. 😬